yiisoft/yii2/docs/guide/runtime-logging.md

 To better organize and filter log messages, it is recommended that you specify an appropriate category for each log message.
 You may choose a hierarchical naming scheme for categories, which will make it easier for [log targets](#log-targets) to filter messages based on their categories.
-A simple yet effective naming scheme is to use the PHP magic constant `__METHOD__` as category names.
+A simple yet effective naming scheme is to use the PHP magic constant `__METHOD__` for the category names.
 This is also the approach used in the core Yii framework code.
 For example,

 ```php